Sergey-pr/movie-games-tg/README.md

 9. Now you can develop/debug app.
 More on debugging telegram apps you can see here
    <a href=https://core.telegram.org/bots/webapps#testing-mini-apps>Testing Mini Apps</a>
 </details>

+***

+Made in 2 weeks for Telegram Mini Apps Contest.